Antoine Stinco: Later work and philosophy

 Stinco later moved into a more conventional office-based architectural practice.

 From 1974 to 1976 he participated with GAU (Urban Architecture Group) in a project to renew urban architecture in France.

 In 1984 he opened his own architectural firm.

 Between 1993 and 1999 he taught in the sculpture department at the Beaux-Art in Paris.

 He was given the job of renovating the 1968 Maison de la Culture in Grenoble and adding a new wing, with the work completed in 2004.

 He said that he saw the challenge as "unlocking a building suspended above a green space, without resisting its architecture.
 I did not want to arrive at a vocabulary that opposed this building which symbolizes Grenoble's 'heroic period'...".

 Talking of his construction of new buildings at the Musée des Beaux-Arts d'Angers, he said "I set myself a rule: release me from flat and literal compliance with the architecture of the past, and also from the ridiculous fear of not being 'modern'".

+Stinco occasionally wrote essays on the relationship between architecture and society, some of which were published in specialised journals such as L'Architecture Denosjours.
+In these he emphasised the need for architectural practice to retain an experimental dimension even with conventional commissions.
+Towards the end of his career he was invited to speak at conventions on museum design in France.
+Journalist Nicole Renoir analysed the general theme of his contributions to these discussions as being his emphasis on "versatility": the conviction that the design of public buildings should retain a distinctive character while still being adaptable to shifting future uses.

 Stinco died in Paris on 24 February 2023, at the age of 89.